project-sunbird/sunbird.org-docs/developer-docs/server-configurations/content_checklist_configuration.md

 ## UI Display with Default Configurations
 The UI display, when there are no configurations set for the checklist, is as described:

-1. When requesting changes to content, an information message **Please detail the required changes in the comments** is displayed.
+1.When requesting changes to content, an information message **Please detail the required changes in the comments** is displayed.
 Enter the comments here to enable the **Request Changes** button.

-2. When publishing reviewed content, a confirmation message **Are you sure you want to publish?** is displayed.
+2.When publishing reviewed content, a confirmation message **Are you sure you want to publish?** is displayed.
 Click the **Publish** button to publish content.

 ## UI Display with Customized Configurations

 The UI display, when configurations are set for the checklist, is as described:

-1. When requesting changes to content, the configured checklist is displayed with a comment box.
+1.When requesting changes to content, the configured checklist is displayed with a comment box.
 The reviewer must select atleast one checkbox and provide comments in the comment box to enable **Request Changes** button.

-2. When publishing reviewed content, the configured checklist is displayed with a comment box.
+2.When publishing reviewed content, the configured checklist is displayed with a comment box.
 The reviewer must select atleast one checkbox to enable **Publish** button

-3. In case of any system failure while requesting changes to content or while publishing reviewed content, an error message **Something went wrong.
+3.In case of any system failure while requesting changes to content or while publishing reviewed content, an error message **Something went wrong.
 Please try again later** is displayed

 ## Configuring Review Checklist